-- Keep detailed records: This included video footage, images, and operational records.
+- Keep detailed records: This includes video footage, images, and operational records.
 Add these to the completed form that you hand to the adjuster.

-- If damage requires professional assessment and repair, ensure that the people hired are competent enough.
+- If the damage requires professional assessment and repair, ensure that the people hired are competent enough.

 - Contact reputed and experienced legal counsel: if needed.
 This should be an expert in handling such matters.

 - Follow up regularly: Contact the adjuster at regular intervals to ensure that your claim process is making headway.

 Click here to know what is not covered under Commercial Liability Insurance